zdata-inc/cookiecutter-data-science/README.md

 │
 ├── .pre-commit-config.yaml  <- Configuration for pre-commit hooks.
 │
 ├── pyproject.toml     <- Houses project metadata and dependencies.
-Used by Poetry.
+Used by setuptools.
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │